-lcon Function Description Fn Hotkey for second function Activates a second function on certain keys.
-E.g. press the Fn key to activate the F1 to F12 keys.
-Z ^z Sleep Puts the computer in Sleep mode. (((int)) Airplane mode Turns on / off the computer's network devices.
-Display toggle Switches display output between the display screen, external monitor (if connected) and both. • Display off Turns the display screen backlight off to save power.
+lcon Function Description Z z Sleep Puts the computer in Sleep mode. ((( 1 )) Airplane mode Turns on / off the computer's network devices.
+Display toggle Switches display output between the display screen, external monitor (if connected) and both.
+Display off Turns the display screen backlight off to save power.
 Press any key to return.
+Brightness down Decreases the screen brightness. ✡ Brightness up Increases the screen brightness.
+01 Touchpad toggle Turns the built-in touchpad on and off.

-lcon Function Description Brightness down Decreases the screen brightness. ✡ Brightness up Increases the screen brightness. Ō Touchpad toggle Turns the built-in touchpad on and off. 财 Speaker toggle Turns the speakers on and off.
-Volume down Decreases the sound volume.
+Icon Function Description ц" Speaker toggle Turns the speakers on and off. • Volume down Decreases the sound volume.
 Volume up Increases the sound volume.
 PauseBr Pause / Break Sends a Break command.
 NumLk Numeric Lock Turns Numeric Lock on or off.
+Pg Up Page up Scrolls up a page in a document.
+Pg Dn Page down Scrolls down a page in a document.